asd3494/MazePuzzle/README.md

 **Before you start playing, please read the `MazePuzzle食用指南.pdf` file included in the project for detailed gameplay instructions and controls.**

+**Main Program**: The game's main program is `main.cpp`.
+After setting up Raylib and your compiler, you need to compile and run this file to play the game.

 ## 🤝 Contributing

 If you discover any bugs, please feel free to [submit an issue](https://github.com/asd3494/MazePuzzle/issues)!